day8/re-frame/docs/dominoes-live.md

     (:time-color db)))
 </code>

 Both of these queries are trivial.
-They are known as "accessor", or level 2, subscriptions.
+They are known as "accessor", or layer 2, subscriptions.
 More on that soon.

 ## View Functions